-Employment of Registered Nurses is expected to grow more than 25% from 2010 to 2020, faster than the average for all occupations.
+According to the Bureau of Labor Statistics, employment of registered nurses is projected to grow 6 percent from 2021 to 2031; about 203,200 openings for registered nurses are projected each year, on average, over the decade.
 Employers are looking for experienced nurses or those coming from nursing programs that include extensive clinical experience, such as Penn State’s.
 Acquiring extensive clinical experience through nursing school is often considered one of the most valuable assets to prospective employers.
 At Penn State Harrisburg, you will receive extensive, hands-on clinical experience as you progress through the program.

 Salaries for baccalaureate-prepared nurses have increased due to the complexity of health care problems, new technologies, and the overall shortage.
 Advance practice nurses with graduate degrees earn even higher salaries and have more opportunities for innovative experiences and higher-level responsibilities.

-Nursing is among the higher paid professions, with an average median salary of $73,300 (Bureau of Labor and Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2019 Edition), with some earning near $100,000.
-The average hourly wage of a registered nurse is $35.24.
+Nursing is among the higher paid professions, with an average median salary of $77,600 (Bureau of Labor and Statistics) with some earning over $120,000.
+The average hourly wage of a registered nurse is $37.31.